 Bee Calliou Schadeck

 Bee Calliou Schadeck is a member of the Michel First Nation, Treaty #6, Alberta.
 She spent her childhood on a farm and also raised her three children in rural Alberta.
 Bee’s career began as a laboratory technician and after a project was stalled by First Nation communities, Bee was launched into unfamiliar territory.
-Bee began a discovery of our country’s history and over time became one of the most sought after Aboriginal awareness educators in Alberta.
+Bee began a discovery of our country’s history and over time became one of the most sought after Indigenous awareness educators in Alberta.
 She now draws on over 35 years of experience to enrich her awareness sessions.
 Bee was formerly the Senior Aboriginal Advisor with Devon Canada.
 Bee is currently living in Victoria, BC.

 Bee saw a need and was a pioneer in more effective communication between industry and communities.
 Bee has a knack for blending humour with fact to engage her audience.
 Bee eventually began Center of the Sky to bring Indigenous awareness to a broader audience:

-“Having witnessed the profound changes in attitudes from both Aboriginal and non-Aboriginal people, I realized that learning more about Aboriginal history creates a bridge to understanding and compassion.
+“Having witnessed the profound changes in attitudes from both Indigenous and non-Indigenous people, I realized that learning more about Indigenous history creates a bridge to understanding and compassion.
 I feel blessed to be able to share my knowledge to help create peace in this world.”

 Allow Bee to guide you on a journey that she herself has taken; she has already touched many lives with her passion for bringing people together.

 Born and raised on the Blood Reserve, Treaty #7, Southern Alberta, Doreen is a member of the Kainai Nation, Blood Tribe.
 Doreen and her family have made Calgary their home since the early 1960’s.